 We see Dr Edmundo Edwards, a Chilean archaeologist, as he looks around the extinct volcano where the statues were carved.
 He points at things, but is not interviewed.
 I wonder if the filming unit actually has sound?
 Maybe not.

 Nimoy tells us that work in the quarry finished abruptly, leaving a range of incomplete moai.
 Footage of these is quite interesting, differing from the picture postcard, travel guide quality of footage of those moai that have been reconstructed.
 Dr Edwards is shown picking up tools from the ground where they lay, presumably, since they were laid down by the carvers centuries ago.
+Awesome!

 It’s almost like they’re actually accepting that these things were the work of human beings and not the Frog-men of Gamulon.
 Weird.
 Anyway, we see Dr Edwards demonstrating the use of stone chisels, and then he and… I guess a grad student?
 Maybe.
 Anyway, he and a friend demonstrate the stone pulley system use to pull the heads out of the volcano prior to their transport to the sea.

 Then there’s some talk of ‘ancient legends’.
-I don’t know a lot about traditional Polynesian religion, so even though I suspect they’ve messed it up some, I don’t know for sure.
+I don’t know a lot about traditional Polynesian religion — so even though I suspect they’ve messed it up some, I don’t know for sure.
 He concludes by pointing out that most of the statues were smashed and beheaded, and the camera shows us close ups of the restoration work done on the statures visible today.

 Interesting, factual and alien free.
 Oh, well.
 The next episode is on ‘ghosts‘.

 We look at Mario Arevalo, a big wheel in the project to restore the statues.
 He and Dr Edwards are painstakingly plotting the position of statues.
 At the time, only 12 had been restored.
 He points out that the work is difficult due to a lack of machinery, and segues into talking about the engineering difficulties faced by the moai builders.
 Nimoy suggests the use of rollers and the film illustrates this point by showing local fisherman dragging a boat up a beach using this method.
-But points out this was a very advanced technique for the time the statues were made.
+But he claims out this was a very advanced technique for the time the statues were made.
 We can hear the fishermen at work, so I guess they do have sound, after all.

 A local engineer sketches his idea of how the statues were moved, a rope and fulcrum device.
 He convinces the mayor of Rapa Nui’s only town to carry out a small scale experiment, moving a five ton stone – a scaled down version of moving the fifty ton statues.
 The experiment fails.